In the days before they gave out participation trophies for occupying Oakland, a great yell summed up a great tradition.

 Folks assume that for a game to be “Big” something has to be on the line-- the Conference Championship; the Rose Bowl; or the holiest of holies--The BCS (whatever that means) Championship.

-That the BCS or some such thing has to be on the line is to miss the essence of college football.
+That something "big" has to be on the line is to miss the essence of college football.

-Despite the bad press coming out of Happy Valley, the Ohio State and Miami scandals we read about, first and foremost, college football is about student-athletes competing against one another.
+Despite the bad press from Happy Valley, the USC, Ohio State and Miami scandals, first and foremost, college football is about student-athletes competing against one another.

 Sure, there are some thugs.
 And, yes some kids are just passing through on the way to the pros.
-But for the vast majority of seniors, this is the last football game they will ever play.
+But for the vast majority of seniors, this is the last football game they will ever play (or used to be the last).

-(Naturally, that tradition as died as well with the addition of the 12th game, but that too is another column.
-Let’s just pretend this is our last game, because for all intents and purposes the Big Game is the Sine Qua Non of a kid’s Cal experience.
+(Actually, that tradition died as well with the addition of the 12th (more money) game, but that too is another column.
+Let’s just pretend Big Game is the "last game", because for all intents and purposes the Big Game is the Sine Qua Non of a kid’s Cal experience.

 So the combination of adrenaline, coupled with the "Ya ain't got nothing to lose" mentality inherent in one's final game, make for some extraordinary moments in sport.

 We're not talking about a rivalry where each year Heisman Trophy Candidates rise up to accomplish Herculean feats.
-(Though Andrew Luck could put on a show).
+(Though Brandan Bigelow could put on a show were the to touch the ball).

 It's what makes it great.
 Is there any finer expression of athleticism than what was once referred to as "The Old College Try?”